raceintospace/raceintospace/doc/manual/manual.md

 ![Step Failure Screen](image_23.png)

 A red bar means a failed roll, which will be followed by a Step Failure screen.
 Sometimes the problem is repaired by the crew (as above), especially if your hardware was pretty safe to begin with.
 But sometimes, especially if it is under-researched, crew status will not be OK and you'll suffer a failure of some kind.
-Failed rolls on unmanned missions always make the whole mission fail.
-If the failed roll was for a step affected by crew skill, the crew member who failed the roll will show after the dice roll result (again, as shown).
+Failed rolls on unmanned missions always fail the whole mission.
+On a manned misson, if the failed roll was for a step affected by crew skill, the crew member who failed the roll will show after the dice roll result (again, as shown).
 Prior to RIS 2.0, the crew member's name was underlined instead.

 You will see the AI's missions only on successful prestige firsts.
 Other missions, even prestige seconds, will not be displayed.